Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 2. For each each SPOUT input you need, create a Render Texture Target by:
-    2. In ‘Content Browser’ add a new ‘Render Target’ by selecting: Add/Import-> Materials & Textures -> Render Target.
+    2. In `Content Browser` add a new `Render Target` by selecting: Add/Import-> Materials & Textures -> Render Target.
     3. Give your Render Target a name so you can identify it later.